ros-controls/control_msgs/README.md

 control_msgs contains base messages, services and actions useful for controlling robots.
 It provides representations for controller setpoints and joint and cartesian trajectories.

-See [control_msgs documentation](https://index.ros.org/p/control_msgs/) on index.ros.org
+See [control_msgs documentation](http://docs.ros.org/en/rolling/p/control_msgs/) and release infos on [index.ros.org](http://index.ros.org/p/control_msgs).

 ## Contributing
 As an open-source project, we welcome each contributor, regardless of their background and experience.
 Pick a [PR](https://github.com/ros-controls/control_msgs/pulls) and review it, or [create your own](https://github.com/ros-controls/control_msgs/contribute)!
-We are happy to help you with your first contribution.
 If you are new to the project, please read the [contributing guide](https://control.ros.org/rolling/doc/contributing/contributing.html) for more information on how to get started.
+We are happy to help you with your first contribution.

 ## Build Status
 | Distribution | Repository Link | Build Status  | Package build |